Price cardioverter-defibrillator in Assuta

 To conduct this test, a catheter is introduced into a femoral artery (or vein in the arm).
 It records the heart's electrical signals.
 The doctor uses a catheter to stimulate the body by a discharge.
 This allows you to see the response to the electrical system of the heart.
 Such inspection system accurately determines the area of damage.

 Some heart problems easier to diagnose when the body is working hard and fast beats.
-During a stress test a person trained to make the heart work harder and fight more intense than in the ECG or echocardiography.
+In the stress test time training people to make the heart work harder and fight more intense than in the ECG or echocardiography.
 If the patient can not train, he is given a drug that increases the heart rate.

 How does cardioverter defibrillator?